Evangelism & Missions

 “Really, is there anything more important to know about ourselves than whether or not we are actually Christians?
 People have come up with a lot of different ways of thinking about that question—ranging from your ability to remember ‘praying the prayer,’ to possessing a signed card in your Bible from a revival meeting, to ensuring your ‘letter’ is safely tucked away in some church's filing cabinet.
 Examining ourselves to make sure we are in the faith is about a whole lot more than that, and McKinley offers good help for that kind of heart evaluation.
 This is good devotional material, good small group material; And I expect that for some, it will probably even turn out to be the first time they’ve truly understood the gospel of Jesus Christ.”

-—Greg Gilbert, Senior Pastor, Third Avenue Baptist Church, Louisville, Kentucky; author, What Is the Gospel?
+Greg Gilbert, Senior Pastor, Third Avenue Baptist Church, Louisville, Kentucky

 “Mike has always had the ability to talk about the mundane and serious aspects of life with both passion and depth in an endearing way.
 That is such a great and rare combination.
 Using those skills in his newest book, he references everyday experiences to explain much deeper and more important spiritual truths around the question of how do I know I am a Christian or not?”